 Project 2 – To implement IAM in Azure with the help of Azure AD

 IAM, or Identity and Access Management, is a critical part of any cloud-based infrastructure.
 And what better way to learn about it than by working on a live project?
 In this blog post, we’ll take a look at this Azure live project that can help you get started with IAM in Azure.
-You’ll be creating a users and groups identity in azure AD, you will be creating dynamic groups and secure the azure environment with conditional access policy, Identity protection policy.
+You’ll be creating a user’s and group’s identity in Azure AD, you will be creating dynamic groups and securing the azure environment with a conditional access policy, Identity protection policy.

 What is IAM in Azure?